jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 The function currently returns ``1`` regardless of the inputs given but for it to be useful it has to calculate the difference between the wake time and the sleep time.

-I could write a test case for every permutation of sleep and wake times, or  write one test that uses random variables for the sleep and wake times, like I did in :doc:`/how_to/calculator`
+I could write a test case for every possible sleep and wake time, or  write one test that uses random variables which will cover ``00:00`` to ``23:59``.
+I also do this in :doc:`/how_to/calculator`

 * I add an import statement for the `random <https://docs.python.org/3/library/random.html?highlight=random#module-random>`_ module to ``test_sleep_duration.py``